LDAP gateways

 -

 Make authorization decisions using identity data stored in an external directory.
-For more information, see Connecting an LDAP Gateway service.
+Learn more in Connecting an LDAP Gateway service.

 When a user signs on to PingOne, if PingOne finds the user in the PingOne directory, then the sign-on flow continues.

 If PingOne doesn’t find the user in the PingOne directory, and a gateway is configured, then PingOne checks the external user directory.
-If PingOne finds an identity matching the username and password, then it authenticates the user and can create the identity in the PingOne directory.
-Each user that is authenticated using a gateway can have their identities added to the PingOne directory.
+If PingOne finds an identity matching the username and password, it authenticates the user and can create the identity in the PingOne directory.
+Each user that’s authenticated using a gateway can have their identities added to the PingOne directory.

 Supported directories